flyingonionman/obsidian-semantic-canvas-links/README.md

     - Will create new nodes and arrows to fully represent all the list-type properties for the selected node
 - `Show existing connections`
     - Will create new arrows, but not nodes
+- `Append properties in note` & `Overwrite properties in note`
+    - Will update the note frontmatter according to the connections in the canvas

 ### Behaviors
 > 📖 Node Types